Dual Degree: MJEd and MAJS

-Thank you for your interest in applying to the Shoolman Graduate School of Jewish Education of Hebrew College.
+Thank you for your interest in applying for the dual degree of Master of Jewish Education and Master of Arts in Jewish Studies at Hebrew College.
 Please read these instructions carefully before completing your application.
 Should you have any questions about the application process or regarding the status of your application, please contact us:

 Office of Admissions